OpenUserJS/OpenUserJS.org/CONTRIBUTING.md

 Anyone can put this label on an issue if it is applicable.
 This means everyone involved with the project should consider adding input.

 ##### needs discussion
 After an Assignee takes an Issue with announcement there may need to be further discussion on a particular resolution.
-The Asignee is asking for additional support from the rest of the community.
+The Assignee is asking for additional support from the rest of the community.

 ##### needs testing
 Anyone can add this but it is primarily there for the Assignee indiciating that Testers are wanted and needed.